protomaps/docs/pmtiles/cli.md

 Flags:

 * `--cors=ORIGIN` set the value of the Access-Control-Allow-Origin. * is a valid value but must be escaped in your shell.
 Appropriate for development use.
-* `--cache-size=SIZE_MB` set the total size of the header and directory LRU cache.
+* `--cache-size=SIZE_MB` set the global size of the header and directory LRU cache, shared across all archives.
 Default is 64 MB.
 * `--port=PORT` specify the HTTP port.
 Defaults to 8080.
 * `--public-url`: Required for serving [TileJSON](https://github.com/mapbox/tilejson-spec/tree/master/3.0.0).
 Specify the full URL as it should appear to the browser client like `http://localhost:8080` or `https://example.com`.